-''' Single character filename wildcarding
+Single character filename wildcarding

-ls cmd[12345678].log

-ls cmd[1-8].log

 '''

+ls cmd[1234].log

+ls cmd[2-6].log

+'''

 This technique is sometimes called filename globbing, and the pattern a glob.
 Don't ask me why - it's a Unix thing.
 Globbing - translating a glob pattern into a list of files - is one of the handy thing the bash shell does for you.
-(Read more about Wildcards and special filenames.)
+(Read more about Pathname wildcards)

-Exercise: How would you list all files starting with simple?
+Exercise: How would you list all files starting with "simple"?